neuralboot19/mercately-api/README.md

 - Type a Display Name and Click `Create App ID`
 - Go to `Settings` -> `Basic` in the left sidebar and copy to your `.env` file the next variables: `FACEBOOK_APP_ID={ID of your Facebook App}`, and `FACEBOOK_APP_SECRET={App Secret of your Facebook App}`.
 - In the same view of the past step, put in the text input `App Domains` this: `[your ngrok subdomain].ngrok.io`
-- In the same view, go down and click `Add Platform` and select in the modal `Website`.
+- In the same view, scroll down and click `Add Platform` and select in the modal `Website`.
 Put in the text input `Site URL` this `https://[your ngrok subdomain].ngrok.io/` and finally click `Save Changes`
 - Go to `Dashboard` in the left sidebar and in the section `Add a Product`, click `Set Up` on the `Facebook Login` option.
 - Go to `Facebook Login` -> `Settings` in the left sidebar, in the text input `Valid OAuth Redirect URIs` put `https://[your ngrok subdomain].ngrok.io/auth/facebook/callback` and click `Save Changes`
 - Go back to `Dashboard`, go to the section `Add a Product`, and click `Set Up` on the `Webhooks` option.